Skip to main content

 Fill your piping bag with this soft dough and pipe out wreaths or any design of your choice onto a baking tray.
 This is for those who are pretty good at handling the piping bag and the piping exercise.

-Flour a board or counter top well and roll out your cookies.
+Flour a board or countertop well and roll out your cookies.
 Use a cookie cutter and cut out the cookies and place them on a baking tray, that's lined with butter paper.
 Pop this into the fridge, so that it firms up a bit.
-I used star shaped cutters....coz it was Christmas time and Miss J suggested we do stars.
+I used star-shaped cutters because it was Christmas, and stars felt like the perfect festive choice.

 Bake at 180°C for 8-10 minutes.
 Keep an eye on them because you want them to just start getting golden around the edges, but not completely brown.
 I let them sit for a minute or two to set up on the hot tray before transferring them to a rack to cool.